michmattera/newline-alebrije/README.md

     2. Name of company (Searched based on alebrije in businessnamegenerator)
     3. Navigation links to other pages (On the right side of the page in the same line of the logo and the name of the company)
 - The first three pages are composed by a text-image section.
 The image that occupy 2/3 of the width of the page, and a text section that occupy 1/3 of the page.
 The image and text change from right to left from one section to another to give movement to the page.
-- The first 4 pages has a button rapresented byt an arrow that point on the right at the bottom of the page, just before the footer that brings the user to the next page without having to scroll up and find the navigation links to go to the next page.
+- The first 4 pages has a button rapresented by an arrow that point on the right at the bottom of the page, just before the footer that brings the user to the next page without having to scroll up and find the navigation links to go to the next page.
 - All footer pages are composed by:
     1. Icons that links to social media (On a non-static line with height of 55px and 100% width, color: ff914d and opacity of 0.9)